Check out Ikuma Horishima's interview video and recent results and skating ahead of the Beijing Olympics | Freestyle Skiing/Moguls | Athlete Profile

 This season, Horishima Yukimasa is in a fierce battle with M. Kingsbury, the gold medalist at the Pyeongchang Olympics and known as the absolute champion, without giving an inch.
 It is almost certain that the gold medal battle at the Beijing Olympics will be between these two.
 Let's take a look at the skating of these two world-class skiers in this season's dual moguls competition!

-■ Comment on the “online press conference to decide representatives” just before the Beijing Olympics
+■ Comments from the "Online Press Conference to Determine Representatives" just before the Beijing Olympics

 With the Beijing Olympics just around the corner, the All Japan Ski Association held an online press conference to determine the Japanese representatives.
 We present an excerpt from the video of athlete Yukimasa Horishima's comments.
 "Q" is a question from a journalist

-- There were seven mogul events in the World Cup before the Olympics, and I managed to reach the podium in every one of them.
-My bare minimum goal for this Olympics was to win a medal, so I feel like I've made a solid preparation for that.
+— In the World Cup before the Olympics, there were seven moguls competitions, and I was able to stand on the podium in all of them.
+My minimum goal for these Olympics was to win a medal, so I feel like I've been able to prepare properly for that.

-Q. I think there are many reasons for your excellent results this time, but I have the impression that the stability of your turns has improved considerably since four years ago.
-Is there anything you are particular about when it comes to turns?
+Q. I think there are many reasons why you've achieved such great results this time, but I have the impression that the stability of your turns has improved considerably compared to four years ago.
+Is there anything you focus on when it comes to your turns?

-- My particular focus is on carving turns, and it's only in the last two or three years that this technique has been recognized by the world and the judges.
-I've improved a lot, so I want to confidently show off the parts that have earned me recognition.
+— My focus is on carving turns, and it's only in the last two or three years that this technique has been recognized by the world and by the judges.
+I've gotten much stronger, so I want to confidently showcase what has been recognized.

-Q. I imagine your family won't be able to come from Japan to support you this time.
+Q. I imagine your family from Japan won't be able to come and support you this time.
 How do you feel about that?

-?
-It's not about results, but at the PyeongChang Olympics we weren't able to take a group photo, but in Beijing I hope we can all take a photo in front of the emblem.
+— It's not about the results, but at the Pyeongchang Olympics we weren't able to take a group photo together, so I hope we can take a photo together in front of the emblem in Beijing.

-Q. I think Kingsbury will be your biggest rival in competition, but what kind of person is he to you?
+Q. I imagine your biggest rival in the competition is Kingsbury.
+What kind of presence is Kingsbury to you?

-- Kingsbury was already world champion when I started competing in the World Cup, and we started competing together from there, and he went on to win a gold medal in PyeongChang.
-He's a little ahead of me, but now we're competing on the same stage, and he's a huge inspiration to me, and he's a player who's always been winning, so just being able to beat him is worth it, and he's an athlete who's achieved things that no one has ever done before, so he makes me feel like "there's still more to come," and he feels the same way, so I think we inspire each other and improve each other.
+— Kingsbury was already the world champion when I started competing in the World Cup, and we started competing together from there.
+He became a gold medalist in Pyeongchang.
+He's from a slightly older generation, but now we're competing on the same stage, and he's a great source of inspiration for me.
+He's a player who has been winning consistently, so just being able to beat him is valuable.
+He's a player who has achieved things that no one has ever achieved before, so he makes me feel like "there's still someone better," and I think he feels the same way, so I think we're people who inspire and push each other to improve.

-Q. What do you think will be the key to success at the Beijing Olympics?
+Q. What do you think will be the deciding factors at the Beijing Olympics?

-- On the Olympic stage, everyone is looking for the world's best skating, the world's best technique, the world's most beautiful performance, and so when comparing the two of us, I think the question of who is more deserving of the title of world's best comes down to the beauty and power of their performance, so it's all about how to present the world's best skating, taking into account the venue, atmosphere, and judges.
-I think what I'm lacking is beauty, so if I can express that, I think I can win.
+— On the Olympic stage, everyone is looking for the world's best skating, the world's best technique, the world's best beauty, and so on.
+When comparing the two of us, I think it comes down to who is more deserving of being the world's best, the difference in the beauty and power of the performance, so it's about how well we can showcase the world's best skating, including the venue, the atmosphere, and the judges.
+I think what I lack is beauty, so if I can express that, I think I can win.

 Q. What does "good skating" mean to you?
 If you had to give it a name, what would it be?